MasaoFujii/postgresql/contrib/postgres_fdw/README.md

 ## Configuration Parameters

 ### postgres_fdw.two_phase_commit (enum)
-If true, a local transaction and all foreign transactions that it opened on remote servers via postgres_fdw_plus are committed by using two phase commit protocol, when it's committed.
+If true, only foreign transactions writing data on remote servers are committed by using two phase commit protocol (2PC).
+2PC is not used for read-only foreign transactions.
+If always, all foreign transactions including even read-only ones are committed via 2PC.
-If false (default), they are committed as postgres_fdw currently does, i.e., two phase commit protocol is not used.
-If "prepare", all those foreign transactions are marked as prepared, but not committed, i.e., postgres_fdw_plus issues PREPARE TRANSACTION but not COMMIT PREPARED for them on remote servers.
+If false (default), all foreign transactions are committed as postgres_fdw currently does, i.e., 2PC is not used at all.

+Any users can change this setting.

+### postgres_fdw.skip_commit_phase (boolean)
+If true, foreign transactions to be processed via two phase commit protocol are marked just as prepared, but not actually committed, i.e., prepare phase is performed but commit phase not.
+This setting is useful to create foreign prepared transactions purposely for the test or debug, for example.
+Those foreign prepared transactions are expected to be committed or rollbacked by the functions to resolve them.
+If false (default), both phases are performed in 2PC.
+This setting has no effect if postgres_fdw.two_phase_commit is false.

 Any users can change this setting.